 Malaria is a preventable and curable disease.
 Awareness and precautions, especially before traveling to an area endemic for malaria, are important for the prevention of malaria.
 Travelers are most susceptible to bringing back infections.
 For example in 2010, over 1,700 travelers were diagnosed with malaria after returning to the UK.
 Most of these cases were acquired in Africa.

-VIDEO Four step approach to prevention
+Four-step approach to prevention

 1. Awareness of the risk of malaria and the risk of complications associated with it is the first step in prevention.
-Travellers to areas with a high incidence of malaria need to be aware of their risk and take adequate precautions.
+Travelers to areas with a high incidence of malaria need to be aware of their risk and take adequate precautions.

-All travellers and residents of high malaria risk areas are advised to stay indoors especially after dusk and keep doors and windows screened or closed to mosquitoes.
+All travelers and residents of high malaria risk areas are advised to stay indoors especially after dusk and keep doors and windows screened or closed to mosquitoes.
 A mosquito net especially ones treated with insecticide help prevent bites during sleep.

 An insect repellent should be used on the skin and around the sleeping area.
 Those applied over the skin need to be re-applied frequently.
-The most effective repellents contain diethyltoluamide (DEET) and are available in sprays, roll-ons, sticks and creams.
+The most effective repellents contain diethyltoluamide (DEET) and are available in sprays, roll-ons, sticks, and creams.

 Covered clothes also help prevent bites.
 Light-colored, loose-fitting, trousers, rather than shorts, and shirts with long sleeves are preferable particularly during the early evening and at night when mosquitoes prefer to feed.